Nevada Early Childhood State Policy Profile

 The relationship between being an at-risk state and the number of children served varies.
 Some non-at-risk states have higher than average percentages of children being served in Early Intervention (EI).
 See graphs for the state EI data.

-Has an online dual-benefit form to apply for Medicaid and SNAP [2023]2
+Has an online multi-benefit application form for Medicaid, SNAP, and TANF [2024]11

 Requires